apisyouwonthate/book-build-apis-2/README.md

 ## Testing & Monitoring
 - Integration Testing
 - Contract Testing
-- End to End / Acceptance Testing`
+- End to End / Acceptance Testing
+- Health Checks
+- Testing in Production

 ## Deployment

 Ugh do I have to?
+It's just like deploying any other application no?

 Maybe Kubernetes httpGet /health

 ## Management